Where to Find the Best Pizza in Dallas — From Thin Crust to Detroit-Style and Everything in Between

 A wood-fired Neapolitan-style pizza restaurant, Cane Rosso is well-known in Dallas for its delicious pies.
 The menu features eight red-based, seven white-based, and five classic pies — including the popular Honey Bastard with mozzarella, hot soppressata, bacon marmalade, and habanero honey.

 With locations in the Design District, Plano, and Southlake, Delucca has gained buzz for operating a bit like a Brazilian steakhouse, but here, the all-you-can-eat option is primarily focused on pizza.
-For $24.50 per person, you can get bites of lobster bisque, salad, meatballs, the daily selection of pizzas, and dessert pizzas.
+For $25.95 per person (less for kids), you can get bites of lobster bisque, salad, Kobe beef meatballs, the daily selection of pizzas, and dessert pizzas.
 Unique pizzas options include a Turkish lamb and Mexican eloté.

 Originated in Bishop Arts, this pizza spot has been serving thin-crust pies in Dallas since 2008.
 It later opened locations in Forney and Coppell.
 The restaurant sources local ingredients, including sausage from Jimmy’s Food Store.
 Favorite pizzas include the Pig Smiley with honey, Benton’s country ham, Eno’s sausage, and pepperoni, as well as the spicy Calabria pie.